Vella Lovell

-Vella Lovell (born September 13, 1985) is an American actress, known for playing Heather Davis in The CW comedy-drama series Crazy Ex-Girlfriend as well as providing the voice of Mermista in She-Ra and the Princesses of Power, Khadija in The Big Sick, and Mikaela in Mr. Mayor.
+Vella Lovell (born September 13, 1985) is an American actress, known for playing Heather Davis in The CW comedy-drama series Crazy Ex-Girlfriend.
+She also voiced Mermista in She-Ra and the Princesses of Power, played Khadija in The Big Sick, and played Mikaela in Mr. Mayor.

 Early life

 Lovell was born in Southern California and raised in New Mexico.
 She is of African-American, Jewish, and European descent.

 Lovell attended Interlochen Arts Camp and graduated from Interlochen Arts Academy.
 She then went on to graduate from New York University and the Juilliard School.

 Career

 Lovell had minor roles in TV series Girls and Younger before joining the cast of Crazy Ex-Girlfriend in 2015.
 In 2017, Lovell had a supporting role in the romantic comedy The Big Sick.
 She also had a small role in the Netflix movie The Christmas Chronicles.

 In 2018, she voiced Princess Mermista in the Netflix series She-Ra and the Princesses of Power.
 Earlier that year, she appeared in the Music Video for Cher's cover of SOS by Abba.

 In 2021, she played Mikaela in Mr. Mayor on NBC, created by Tina Fey and Robert Carlock.
 She also starred in the Comedy Central parody A Clusterfunke Christmas with Cheyenne Jackson, Ana Gasteyer and Rachel Dratch.

 She currently plays Emily Price in the FOX sitcom Animal Control, created by Bob Fisher, Rob Greenberg and Dan Sterling.